rodrigolisita/cm2040MidTerm/README.md

 #### Using this template ####

-This template sets you off in the right direction for your coursework.
-To get started:

 * Run ```npm install``` from the project directory to install all the node packages.

 * Run ```npm run build-db``` to create the database on Mac or Linux